SomajitDey/git-keyval.js/README.md

 > ⚠️ This project is currently under heavy development, and therefore, should be treated as incomplete and unstable. **However, I hope to release an alpha-version pretty soon 🤞**.
 If it piqued your interest, I request you to [watch this repository](https://github.com/SomajitDey/git-keyval.js "Hit the Watch button of this repository, if you're logged in GitHub") and ⭐ it to encourage me.

-# Design goals (and constraints) cum Features
+# Design goals(and constraints)-cum-Features

 ### Database
-- Global key-value database 🌐, with reads served by CDN
+- Global key-value database 🌐, with multi-region reads served and cached by CDN (hence global).
 - A GitHub DB-repo upstream as the single source of truth
+- Reads are also served by GitHub GraphQL API - fast and efficient compared to the REST API
+- Data is read from multiple sources (viz.
+CDNs, GraphQL, raw.githubusercontents.com) concurrently, and the freshest is shown to the user.
+This ensures speed and availability as well as CDN-cache priming.
+Even if GitHub experiences a downtime, CDNs can serve previously seen records from cache.
+- Writes are served by Workflow runs using a Upstash Redis DB, or directly through GraphQL API (mutation requests).
+If using Workflows, writes are retried periodically in case GitHub is down temporarily
 - Write concurrency
-- Support for most, if not all, [JS primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive "Javascript's elemental data types, e.g. number, string, boolean, null, undefined")
-- Key expiry and automated removal of stale keys
+- Anything can be a key or value, as long as it is serializable with `JSON.stringify()`.
+Keys generate unique Base64 indices (UUIDs), based on which they can be lexicographically sorted.
+Records may be accessed by the key or its UUID.
+Last-mile CDNs may be picked based on the UUID as a 1-to-1 map, for better caching guarantees
+- Scanning for all entries, i.e. key-val pairs, should be available and should be fast.
+To implement this, any given key generates a commit with constant commit-metadata for all keys.
+The UUID is the base64-URL of the commit-SHA.
+- Key expiry and automated removal of stale keys.
+Minimum TTL => 1 day.
+Garbage collection runs daily.
+Option to persist records.
+Expire day index (i.e. `floor(UnixTime/86400)`) is stored as a tag, named in the format `UUID-EXPIRE_DAY_INDEX`, pointing to the commit for that key (the one with SHA = UUID)
-- Aggressive compression, not to blow up the DB-repo.
-Sorry, no persistent version control 🙏.
-But can restore earlier versions till garbage-collection at the GitHub remote
+- Aggressive compression and deduplication, not to blow up the DB-repo with a huge object store and big packfiles, at the cost of version control and authentic commit metadata.
-- Automated repo maintenance not to abuse GitHub.
+- Automated repo maintenance (through rename-(template)forking-delete cycles) not to abuse GitHub.
 Because, as users, we can't trigger a garbage-collection at the GitHub remote
 - Cloudflare workers as CDN
+  - Respects request cache-control headers such as no-cache (i.e. serve fresh) and max-age (i.e. serve data with age <= this)
+  - Takes github read access tokens via authorization header.
+This keeps abusers at bay, if false tokens provided, request-ip gets blacklisted
+  - Caches two things, branch => commit for n-minutes, commit => data or other CDN link to redirect, for eternity
-- Respect Git semantics: tags are static, branches are dynamic
+- Respect Git semantics: tags are static, branches are dynamic.
+So branches should point to dynamic data, not tags, even though tags are attractive in that they can point to blobs holding data.
+Branch named `UUID`, corresponding to a key, points to the commit holding value for that key in root-blob at `./value.txt`.
 - Different write strategies to accomodate the tradeoff between number of rate-limited REST-API calls and latencies, as well as different permissions:
   - Write directly; least latency; permission required: Contents (write)
   - Write using workflow; slightly greater latency; permission required: Actions